 You may lock the control panel to prevent the microwave from being accidentally started or used by children.

-To lock or unlock the controls, press and hold CLEAR/OFF for about three seconds.
-When the control panel is locked, LOC will be displayed.
+To lock or unlock the controls, press and hold PAUSE/CLEAR for about three seconds.
+When the control panel is locked, the lock indicator will be lit.